Mohamad-HassanBahsoun/ENG-1P13-Project2/README.md

 # ENG-1P13-Project2
-The use of remote surgery or remote mentoring of physicians could be a potential solution to the problem that people living in rural and remote areas of Canada have few accesses to basic healthcare.
+The use of remote surgery or remote mentoring of physicians could be a potential solution to the problem that, people living in rural and remote areas of Canada have few accesse to basic healthcare.

-An important task in surgery is sterilization of equipment used in order to remove microbes, spores and viruses.
+An important task in surgery is sterilization of equipment which is used in order to remove microbes, spores and viruses.
 Sterilization is commonly performed by autoclaves; a process where instruments are placed in a container that allows exposure to pressurized steam.